Skip to content

 Summary

-By using Windows 11 energy recommendations, you make your PC more sustainable.
-You benefit from lower power bills and a smaller carbon footprint.
+Implementing Windows 11 energy recommendations makes computers more sustainable overall.
+Lower power bills and smaller carbon footprints benefit everyone.
 Whether through local settings or cloud services like Windows 365, every small step helps the environment.

 How does 🪟 Windows 11 determine regional carbon intensity?

-Windows 11 figures out how clean your local energy is by checking data from your area’s power providers.
+Windows 11 figures out how clean local energy is by checking data from regional power providers.

 What is the difference between Energy Saver mode and standard power plans?

 Energy Saver mode aggressively limits background activity and reduces system performance to maximize battery life and lower power draw.
 Standard power plans, like Balanced, prioritize a mix of performance and efficiency.
-Energy Saver is best for when you need to conserve power during long work sessions or travel.
+Energy Saver works best when conserving power during long work sessions or travel.

 Was this guide helpful?